-The federal benefit rate is the max monthly amount SSI will pay disabled individuals, and the FBR is determined annually.
+The federal benefit rate is the max monthly amount SSI pays individuals, and the FBR changes every year.
 Individuals cannot make more than the FBR through any combo of countable income and still receive SSI.

 How Much Are Nevada Disability Payments?

-The maximum SSDI monthly payment a person can get for Nevada disability in 2022 is $3,345.
-The average, however, is around $1,358/month since the money received reflects what a qualified applicant made when they could work.
-The more you made prior to being disabled, the more your SSDI monthly payment.
+The maximum SSDI monthly payment a person can get for Nevada disability in 2023 is $3,627.
+The average, however, is around $1,483 per month.
+This is because the amount depends on how much money the person earned during their working years.
+The more you made before you stopped working, the higher your SSDI payment.

-Applicants who qualify for SSI can receive a maximum benefit of $841 per month, which is the federal benefit rate (FBR).
-A qualifying couple can receive up to $1,261 monthly.
+Applicants who qualify for SSI can receive a maximum benefit of $914 per month, which is the federal benefit rate (FBR).
+A couple can receive up to $1,371 monthly.
 Not everyone gets the same amount.
-You may get less if you have other income such as pensions, or if someone else pays your household expenses.
+You may get less if you have other income such as child support, or if someone else pays your monthly bills.

 Applicants who still aren’t sure which program they might qualify for should check the SSA’s Benefit Eligibility Screening Tool (BEST).
-Although some individuals may be eligible to receive both SSDI and SSI, typically applicants qualify for one or the other.
+Although some individuals may qualify to receive both SSDI and SSI, most qualify for one or the other.

 What Other Benefits are Available for Disabled Nevada Residents?

-Nevada residents receiving SSI will also be eligible for Medicaid because the state uses the same financial criteria for both.
-However, applicants should know that enrollment is not automatic.
-Nevada is one of seven states that requires disability recipients to also file separate paperwork to receive Medicaid.
+Nevada residents who receive SSI can also get Medicaid.
+However, you should know that enrollment is not automatic.
+Nevada is one of seven states that requires people on SSI to file separate paperwork to receive Medicaid.
 Check out the Nevada Health Link for more information on these medical benefits.

 The Supplemental Nutrition Assistance Program (SNAP) is another program that may benefit Nevada disability recipients.
-Formerly known as food stamps, this program offers supplemental nutritional funding to qualified individuals.
-Interested applicants should file through the Nevada Department of Health and Human Services.
+Formerly known as food stamps, this program offers extra money to buy groceries.
+Anyone interested should file through the Nevada Department of Health and Human Services.

 How Long Does It Take to Get Nevada Disability Payments?